gromacs/releng/docs/jenkins-ui.rst

 It is not possible to rebuild only a part of the matrix job.

-Some types of builds are not automatically triggered from Gerrit when a patch set is uploaded, but instead need to be requested.
-For example, to get a coverage report for a change in Gerrit, post a ``[JENKINS] Coverage`` comment in the change, and Jenkins should report back with the build URL once the build completes.
+Some types of builds are not automatically triggered from Gerrit when a patch set is uploaded, but instead need to be requested with a specifically formatted comment in Gerrit.
+The general format for the comment is ``[JENKINS]`` followed by keywords for the build(s) requested.
+Currently, the following keywords are supported:

+* ``Coverage``: Triggers a coverage build.
+* ``Package``: Triggers a packaging build.
+When triggered from a source or a regression tests change, packages that repository.
+When triggered from releng, packages both.
+* ``Post-submit``: Triggers a matrix build with the post-submit matrix specified in the ``gromacs`` repository.
+* ``Release``: Triggers a release workflow build for testing the release process.

+More than one build can be requested with a single comment; the keywords should be separated by whitespace.
+When the requested builds complete, a link to the build is posted back.
+In case there is just a single build, the link points directly to it.
+If there are multiple, the link points to a workflow build and the individual builds can be accessed through links on the build summary page.

+There can be also other content in the Gerrit comment that requests a build.
+The ``[JENKINS]`` tag must appear at the start of a paragraph, and that paragraph as a whole will be interpreted as keywords intended for Jenkins.

-To manually trigger a build (e.g., for verifying simultaneous changes to multiple repositories, or for testing job configuration changes), use Build with Parameters on the project page, for the same builds that are triggered from Gerrit.
+To manually trigger a build (e.g., for testing job configuration changes), use Build with Parameters on the project page, for the same builds that are triggered from Gerrit.
 Enter the refspecs (like ``refs/changes/53/2053/1``) for the combination you want to build.
-For now, this will not report anything back to Gerrit.
+This will not report anything back to Gerrit.
 The refspec for changes in Gerrit is of the form ``refs/changes/MM/NNMM/PP``, where ``NNMM`` is the number of the change and ``PP`` is the patch set number.
 You can see the refspec, e.g., in the download